JeremyLeyvraz/CleanArchitectureTemplate/README.md

 ### App layer
 Simple application to display a message using [HelloUseCase].

-### Use case
+### Use case layer
+This layer implements the use cases defined in domain layer.
-Implements a simple use case to display a 'Hello' message.
+It implements a simple use case to display a 'Hello' message.
 The message is generated using a [Message] provides by a repository.

-### Data
+### Data layer
+This layer implements the repositories defined in domain layer.
-Implements a simple repository to get a [Message].
+It implements a simple repository to get a [Message].

 ### Domain
+This layer defines all business models, interfaces, use cases.
-Define the model [Message] and the repository and use case interfaces.
+It defines the [Message] model and the repository and use case interfaces.

 ## Detekt
 Detekt is a static analysis tool for Kotlin.